-- A limit order is an instruction to wait until the price hits a limit before being executed.
+A limit order is an instruction to wait until the price hits a limit or better price before being executed

 That’s orders in a nutshell.
 Of course, each of these two categories has different variations that do different things, depending on how you want to trade.
 Curious?
 Read on.

 Signed up for an exchange, and wondering what all the different buttons do?
 Maybe you’ve finished your rewatch of Wall Street, and you’re trying to better understand how stock markets work?